 1 year, Restriction Eligible after 180 days from court conviction

 3 year, No Restriction Eligibility

-Even if you are convicted of a fourth offense DUI, you can still get your case expunged.
+Even if you are convicted of a fourth offense DUI, you can still get your case expunged if you don’t go to state prison.
 A felony DUI is a wobbler that can be reduced to a misdemeanor and then expunged.
 An expungement allows you to lawfully answer that you have never been convicted of a crime.
 To be eligible, you must have successfully completed probation, paid all your fines, and completed the terms of your probation.
-DUI expungements are not mandatory but are discretionary.
-When you hire our law firm we will help you with your expungement when you become eligible so that your criminal record is as clean as possible moving forward in life.

 You don’t have to plead guilty, contact our office today for a free same day consultation

 Because you have so much to lose, you need the most experienced and aggressive DUI Defense attorneys on your side.
 Whether it’s defending you in trial or negotiating for dismissal, you can count on us.
 Our experienced and aggressive negotiating efforts usually result in better outcomes for our clients including reduced charges, lesser jail days, and smaller fines.
-Call our office today at (916) 939-3900 or (530) 621-1800 to speak directly to an attorney about your El Dorado County Felony DUI case.
+Call our office today at (916) 939-3900 to speak directly to an attorney about your Felony DUI case.
 We are open 24/7/365 to answer your questions.

 Felony DUI Law – VC23550